haveno-dex/haveno/docs/deployment-guide.md

 1. Run core/src/test/java/haveno/core/util/GenerateKeypairs.java to generate public/private keypairs for developer privileges.
 2. Set developer public keys in the constructor of FilterManager.java.

-## Register keypairs with alert privileges
+## Register keypair with alert privileges

-Keypairs with alert privileges are able to send alerts, e.g. to update the application.
+A keypair with alert privileges is able to send alerts, e.g. to update the application.

-1. Run core/src/test/java/haveno/core/util/GenerateKeypairs.java to generate public/private keypairs for alert privileges.
+1. Run core/src/test/java/haveno/core/util/GenerateKeypairs.java to generate a public/private keypair for alert privileges.
 2. Set alert public keys in the constructor of AlertManager.java.

 ## Register keypairs with private notification privileges

 1. Run core/src/test/java/haveno/core/util/GenerateKeypairs.java to generate public/private keypairs for private notification privileges.
-2. Set public keys in the constructor of PrivateNotification.java.
+2. Set public keys in the constructor of PrivateNotificationManager.java.

 ## Set XMR address to collect trade fees